a-shokri/Mini-Java-Compiler/readme.txt

                       available are --lex, --ast, --name, --pp and --help.
                       => The filenames attribute allows to specify an array of files to be parsed separated by spaces.
                       However, only those files will be parsed that have an .emj file extension.

+You may find a complete grammar of Mini-Java from [here](https://www.cambridge.org/resources/052182060X/MCIIJ2e/grammar.htm)